 The user experience on each machine is unique, and what qualifies as the best will always be in part dependent on the fitness goals, aesthetic preferences, available space, biomechanics, and budget of the user.
 In the end, we valued the treadmills that were built with ergonomics in mind, that were comfortable and quiet, and that had controls we could easily navigate while in motion.
 And while flashy features were compelling, we were surprisingly just as impressed by consoles that were simple, clean, and let us focus on the exercise.

-Our Picks for the Best Treadmill
+Our Picks for the Best Treadmill of 2016

 SOLE F85 Built for runners yet uber-equipped for walkers, the F85 offers all of the versatility, portability, and user-friendly features we were looking for.